ironhacks/Tutorials-COVID-19/tutorials-fall-2020/## Tutorial_4-notes.md

 You may also make use of code comments throughout your notebook, but take care not to overuse them.
 Avoid using inline comments to the right of a line of code.
 Keep comments short and purposeful when they are used.
 If you find yourself writing a long explanation inside a code cell comment, it is probably better to move it into a more readable Markdown cell above.

+### Remove empty cells and commented out code

+To keep your notebook readable you should remove any empty cells and any experimental code which is commented out and not used in your submission.

 ---

 ## 2. Check for errors in your submission csv file